Design a kitchen in farmhouse style with AI

 Lighting

-Exposed-bulb pendants, lantern-style ceiling lights, and scones with black metal cages.
-Warm-white bulbs only — cool-white kills the mood.
+Exposed-bulb pendants, lantern-style ceiling lights, and sconces with black metal cages.
+Compare warm-white and neutral lighting in the real room before choosing bulbs.

 Photograph the room correctly.
 Shoot from the entry doorway or across the island toward the range wall.
 Include the backsplash, counters, and at least one upper-cabinet run.

 Prompt the AI.
-Photograph from the entryway toward the range and include the sink, island, and at least one upper-cabinet run.
-RoomFlip's Farmhouse style will update cabinetry, counters, backsplash, sink, and lighting while preserving your layout.
+Photograph from the entryway toward the range and include the sink, island, and cabinets.
+Select Farmhouse, then verify generated layout and fixtures against the original.

 Common Mistakes to Avoid